 Can you believe the 4th of July is almost here?
-June was seriously a blur and yet here we are, about midway through summer and ready to celebrate the 4th with some fun red, white and blue food like these cheesecake bars.
+June has been a blur and yet here we are, about midway through summer.
+We are ready to celebrate the 4th with some fun red, white and blue food like these cheesecake bars.

 The Fourth of July has always been one of my favorite holidays.
 I have so many positive memories of childhood holidays spent with my grandparents, watching my grandfather shoot off fireworks from the street.
 (This was obviously (way) before it was illegal to do so in Illinois.)

-He was a veteran.
-He smoked Camel cigarettes and watched Inspector Gadget with me.
+My grandpa was a veteran, he smoked Camel cigarettes and watched Inspector Gadget with me.
 He was an amazing artist and could capture someone’s likeness with chalk so perfectly that they looked like they would jump off the paper.

 He drew Native American people and always claimed he had Native American blood.
 Since he died, over 20 years ago now, my grandmother has become very interested in genealogy and has found no trace of Native American’s in our history.